 Pink or red bites may darken over time.
 Bed bug bites do not typically produce blisters or pus.
 If scratched excessively, they may lead to bleeding or skin infections.

-While bed bugs do not spread disease, their bites can cause other health problems, such as:
+While bed bugs do not transmit disease to humans, their bites can cause other health problems, such as:

 Some people may experience severe itching or an allergic reaction to bed bug bites.
 Repeated scratching of bed bug bites can lead to skin infections.